 - Laptops only last a few years (my last one was great for 5 years, which I have heard is considered ancient to many people), so we can expect to have to replace ours in the next 2-3 years.

-Needless to say, I need to begin thinking about starting a “When Things Go Wrong Fund” outside of our emergency savings account.
+Needless to say, I need to begin thinking about starting a “When Things Go Wrong Fund” outside of our emergency savings fund account, in our overall how to save money strategy.
 Why do I want two of these types of accounts?
 Well, I view our emergency fund account as covering our day-to-day basics and necessities should either of us lose our job, get hurt, etc. This new account would specifically cover large, “unpredictable” expenses that are sure to creep up, such as home maintenance, car repairs and the like.

 Another great idea is our home warranty, which has been particularly helpful thus far as our ancient heaters stopped working several weekends ago when the temperature dropped into the 30s, and our dishwasher just died on us Thursday night.
 Our real estate agent had the great foresight to write into our contract that the previous owners would pay for a serviceplus package at American Home Shield (AHS) home warranty company for the first year in our home.
 This covers not only the basic things, like water heaters, furnaces, A/C units, etc., but also items that were installed incorrectly, out of code units, and dishwashers (hurrah!).
 We have all ready called our service twice, and paid $60 each time to have work done on our home.
 What a relief it was!
 Granted, there are varying reviews about home warranties, and I think that would make a great article, but thus far we have been satisfied with ours.

 Go ahead and do a Walkabout in your own home.
 How are things measuring up?
 What could go wrong next?